giovanism/gsoc-2019-rook/README.md

 > manage them.
 Therefore, it enables more fine-grained control over storage
 > providers network access.

+## Notes

+If you are student looking for example or reference to participate in GSoC, you can also find awesome [repo](https://github.com/nikhita/gsoc-meta-k8s) by [@nikhita](https://github.com/nikhita) on her own GSoC 2018 project.
+A super definitive and complete documentation on her work as student for Kubernetes organization.
+This repo itself is highly inspired from her repo.

 # Links

 - [GSoc proposal][gsoc-proposal]